On straightening for Segal spaces: Cocartesian fibrations of higher categories

 For (3), note that $\Fun_{d+1}([1], \Fun_{d+1}(\cat{B}, \cat{D}))\cong \Fun_{d+1}(\cat{B}, \Fun_{d+1}([1], \cat{D}))$.
 Using this, the result follows from the fact that $\Fun_{d+1}(\cat{B}, -)$ preserves limits and adjunctions (with fully faithful left adjoint).

-Finally, for (4), one easily sees that the subcategory is closed under products.
+Finally, for (4) one can directly see that the subcategory is closed under products.
 It then suffices to verify that it is closed under pullbacks and limits of (countable) towers.
-This comes down to verifying that \eqref{diag:precocart condition} admitting a fully faithful left adjoint is closed under such limits; this follows from Remark \ref{rem:limits of adjointable}.
+This comes down to verifying that \eqref{diag:precocart condition} admitting a fully faithful left adjoint is closed under such limits, which follows from Remark \ref{rem:limits of adjointable}.
 Alternatively, one can also deduce this from Corollary \ref{cor:classical def of pre-cocart}, using an inductive argument to find enough cocartesian lifts in the limits. \end{proof} \begin{lemma} Let $p\colon \cat{D}\rt \cat{C}$ be a map of $(d+1)$-categories and $\alpha\colon d_0\rt d_1$ a $1$-morphism in $\cat{D}$.
 Then the following are equivalent: \begin{enumerate} \item For every $d_2\in \cat{D}$, the square of mapping $d$-categories

 is cartesian.

 \item For every $1$-morphism $\beta\colon d'_0\rt d'_1$ in $\cat{D}$, the map between mapping $d$-categories

 is an equivalence. \end{enumerate} \end{lemma} \begin{proof} Using the description of the mapping objects in $\Fun_{d+1}([1], \cat{D})$ from Example \ref{ex:interval}, the map appearing in (2) can be identified with